MegavexNetwork/scoreboard-library/README.md

 - When a player leaves, they will be automatically removed from any Sidebar or TeamManager they were in to prevent a memory leak.
-- One player cannot have more than one Sidebar or TeamManager at the same time, it will throw an exception (atleast for now).
+- One player cannot have more than one Sidebar or TeamManager at the same time, it will throw an exception (at least for now).
 - Should only be used from the main thread (most of the packet work will still be done async anyways).